The Great Wave: Evidence of a large-scale vertical corrugation propagating outwards in the Galactic disc: Discussion

 Finally, it is important to note that our sample is very young, and thus may be revealing the bulk motions of the gas from which they were born.
 We therefore cannot expect these young stars to behave as a kinematically relaxed population.
 Instead they may be illuminating large-scale non-circular motions in the gas disc that could have been excited by a perturbation.

 The maps obtained here also imply that the disc of the Milky Way is very active, and exhibit, at the present day, compelling evidence of past (and/or present) perturbations.
-This has been predicted by numerical simulations \citep{DOnghia:2016,Laporte:2018,BlandHawthorn:2021,TepperGarcia:2022} and has already been shown with real data by a great variety of physical phenomena, like the phase space spirals \citep{Antoja:2018, Binney:2018, Bland-Hawthorn:2019, Laporte:2019, McMillan:2022, Antoja:2023, Alinder:2024}, local vertical waves \citep{Widrow:2012, Widrow:2014, Bennett:2019}, substructures in velocity space and ridges in $V_{\phi}$ vs. R space \citep{Kawata:2018, Antoja:2018, Ramos:2018, Bernet:2022, Lucchini:2023}.
+This has been predicted by numerical simulations \citep{DOnghia:2016,Laporte:2018,BlandHawthorn:2021,TepperGarcia:2022} and has already been shown with real data by a great variety of physical phenomena, like the phase space spirals \citep{Antoja:2018, Binney:2018, Bland-Hawthorn:2019, Laporte:2019, McMillan:2022, Antoja:2023, Alinder:2024}, local vertical waves \citep{Widrow:2012, Widrow:2014, Bennett:2019}, substructures in velocity space and ridges in $V_{\phi}$ vs. $R$ space \citep{Kawata:2018, Antoja:2018, Ramos:2018, Bernet:2022, Antoja:2022, Lucchini:2023}.
 All these phenomena are showing that the disc is a complex system, and it is not always trivial to link the observational features to their possible generating mechanisms \citep{Cao:2024}.

-In this work, we are adding a new element to the (already complicated) picture of the disc of our Galaxy, by presenting the detection of a vertical corrugation on top of the Galactic warp, which is propagating towards the outer Milky Way disc.
+In this work, we are adding a new element to the (already complicated) picture of the disc of our Galaxy, by presenting the detection of a vertical corrugation on top of the Galactic warp, whose velocities are consistent with a wave propagating towards the outer Milky Way disc.
 Several theoretical works predicted the presence of similar features in the Galactic disc, triggered by a passing satellite \citep{DOnghia:2016,Laporte:2018,BlandHawthorn:2021,TepperGarcia:2022}.
+However, the specific origin of the feature detected is this work is to date unknown.